noamsauerutley/noamsauerutley/README.md

 A few years + a niche liberal arts degree later, I was super bored working as a Director of Floral Design.
 I still wasn't bored by tinkering around with the web.

-I attended [Flatiron School's Software Engineering program](https://flatironschool.com/career-courses/coding-bootcamp), and started to focus on actually building stuff for the web instead of just playing around with it.\
+I attended [Flatiron School's Software Engineering program](https://flatironschool.com/career-courses/coding-bootcamp), and started to focus on actually building stuff for the web instead of just playing around with it.

 Now I build cool things at [Parallel Markets](https://parallelmarkets.com/) with [Elixir](https://elixir-lang.org), [Graphql](https://graphql.org/), and [React](https://reactjs.org/).
-I'm not bored at work anymore.

 When I was just getting started, my friends and I were frustated by the lack of algorithm-solving resources written in JavaScript, [so I wrote some](https://medium.com/@noamsauerutley).